 Once again, it lost momentum and gradually declined to around 3 EUR in October that year.

 By the start of 2015, Litecoin had dropped to 1.6 EUR.
 After an unsuccessful attempt to rally at 2 EUR in March 15, it dropped further to 1.3 EUR in April.

 In the next two months, a momentary gain saw its price jump to 4.2 EUR in July 2015 before falling again to 2.8 EUR for most of September and October the same year.
 By December, Litecoin had recovered to 3.3 EUR but saw another gradual dip in January 2016.

 2016 was a very dull year for Litecoin as it traded between 2.5 EUR and 4 EUR throughout.
 On a few occasions, the price would move up to 4.2 EUR before falling again.
 There was neither a significant upswing nor slump until March 2017.

 In the second quarter of 2017, LTC price started soaring steadily.
 Litecoin implemented SegWit in May, making it the first crypto to do so out of the largest five crypto coins by market cap.
 In the same month, the network also processed the first Lightning Network transaction –sending 0.00000001 LTC from Switzerland to the US in > 1 second.

-Litecoin’s market capitalization exceeds 2.8 billion EUR and, as of writing, is last in the top 10 largest cryptos by market cap.
+Litecoin’s market capitalisation exceeds 2.8 billion EUR and, as of writing, it is the 5th largest crypto by market cap.
 It also has a similar halving cycle (reduction of block rewards by half) as Bitcoin.
 The halving process happens once every four years with the next halving expected in 2023.

 What will be the price of Litecoin in 2030?